-JOE WILKINS lives now with his wife and two young children on the north Iowa prairie, where he teaches writing at Waldorf College.
-His poems, essays, and stories have appeared in The Georgia Review, The Southern Review, The Missouri Review, Harvard Review, Mid-American Review, Beloit Poetry Journal, the Sun, Orion, and Slate.
-His work has won numerous awards and honors, and he is the winner of the Richard J. Margolis Award of Blue Mountain Center, which goes to “a promising new journalist or essayist whose work combines warmth, humor, wisdom, and concern with social justice.”
-For more information, visit www.joewilkins.org.
+Joe Wilkins lives now with his wife and two young children on the north Iowa prairie, where he teaches writing at Waldorf College.
+His poems, essays, and stories have appeared in The Georgia Review, The Southern Review, The Missouri Review, Harvard Review, Mid-American Review, Beloit Poetry Journal, The Sun, Orion, and Slate.
+His work has won numerous awards and honors, and he is the winner of the Richard J. Margolis Award of Blue Mountain Center, which goes to a promising new journalist or essayist whose work combines warmth, humor, wisdom, and concern with social justice.

 "Joe Wilkins writes his truths straight from the broken heart of a broken land.
 When I read his personal stories, so lyrically and wondrously imagined, I feel a beautiful and sometimes terrifying emotion rise up in me—mythic, redemptive, and sustaining.
 If you want to read what matters, read this." —Kim Barnes, author of In the Wilderness: Coming of Age in Unknown Country

-“Joe Wilkins’ sketches of life in Montana’s Big Dry country, north of Billings and halfway to nowhere, are filled with a potent combination of loving poetry and bitter nostalgia.
+"Joe Wilkins' sketches of life in Montana's Big Dry country, north of Billings and halfway to nowhere, are filled with a potent combination of loving poetry and bitter nostalgia.
 You can smell the sage and wild onions and feel how this land apart forms and twists those who live there, and sometimes kills them.
-Wilkins’ search for his father—and for himself—takes its own twist: the Big Dry may care nothing for pilgrims and father seekers, but it marks its own as surely as a father marks a son.” —John N. Maclean, author of Fire on the Mountain
+Wilkins' search for his father—and for himself—takes its own twist: the Big Dry may care nothing for pilgrims and father seekers, but it marks its own as surely as a father marks a son." —John N. Maclean

-“Joe Wilkins grew up on the enormous plains of eastern Montana.
+"Joe Wilkins grew up on the enormous plains of eastern Montana.
 He found plenty to respect and revere and plenty to escape.
 And he learned the stories and how to tell them.
 The Mountain and the Fathers is vivid and compelling.
-We’re reading it in Montana in order to understand ourselves.
-And for the pure pleasure we find in the storytelling.” —William Kittredge, author of Hole in the Sky
+We're reading it in Montana in order to understand ourselves.
+And for the pure pleasure we find in the storytelling." —William Kittredge

 "Joe Wilkins grew up hard in the middle of nowhere—the bent–back, make–do world of the driest, loneliest country in all Montana—and after reading this memoir about the West, about myth, about manhood, about grief and transcendence, I felt at once heartbroken and hopeful and ultimately awed by his ability to twist sentences like barbed wire, his voice wondrously rich with dirt–and–gravel poetry." —Benjamin Percy, author of The Wilding